-Car Maintenance for Non-Car People: 4 Things You Can Easily Do Yourself
+Car Maintenance For Non-Car People: 4 Easy Things You Can Do Yourself

-1. Know How to Get the Hood (Bonnet) Open
+1. Know How To Open the Hood (Bonnet)

 The lid, called a hood or a bonnet, on the front of the car protects all those moving parts and fluid containers.
 Car hoods have a latch so that the hood won't fly open and block the view while you are driving.
 There are different ways to get this hood unlocked to be opened.
 You will need to do this to perform car maintenance.